• #

 The decision to manufacture only for ourselves proved invaluable and allowed us to focus on our customers and end users, honouring our fundamental principle to ‘treat customers how we would want to be treated’.

-Now with three companies - Manchester Cabins, Bunkabin and Another Level Car Park - various patents and trademarks and, of course, the Bunkabin biscuits, it was time to take a breath and make sure that what we do, we do well.
+Now with three companies - Manchester Cabins, Bunkabin and Another Level Car Park - various patents and trademarks and, of course, the Bunkabin biscuits that we like to slip into our sleeper units, it was time to take a breath and make sure that what we do, we do well.

 The original Diner unit